-- Section 413.08, Florida Statute (F.S.), defines a service animal as "an animal that is trained to perform tasks for an individual with a disability.
+- Section 413.08, Florida Statutes (F.S.), defines a service animal as "an animal that is trained to perform tasks for an individual with a disability.
 The tasks may include, but are not limited to, guiding a person who is visually impaired or blind, alerting a person who is deaf or hard of hearing, pulling a wheelchair, assisting with mobility or balance, alerting and protecting a person who is having a seizure, retrieving objects, or performing other special tasks.
-A service animal is not a pet." - Section 36.104 of Title 28, Code of Federal Regulations (28 CFR 36.104), implementing the ADA, defines a service animal as "any guide dog, signal dog, or other animal individually trained to do work or perform tasks for the benefit of an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items." - Animals whose sole function is to provide emotional support, comfort, therapy, companionship, therapeutic benefits, or to promote general emotional well-being are not service animals.
+A service animal is not a pet." - Section 35.104 of Title 28, Code of Federal Regulations (28 CFR 35.104), • implementing the ADA, defines a service animal as "any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
+The work or tasks performed by a service animal must be directly related to the handler's disability.
+Examples of work or tasks include, but are not limited to, assisting individuals who are blind or have low vision with navigation and other tasks, alerting individuals who are deaf or hard of hearing to the presence of people or sounds, providing non-violent protection or rescue work, pulling a wheelchair, assisting an individual during a seizure, alerting individuals to the presence of allergens, retrieving items such as medicine or the telephone, providing physical support and assistance with balance and stability to individuals with mobility disabilities, and helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.
+The crime deterrent effects of an animal's presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purpose of this definition." - Animals whose sole function is to provide emotional support, comfort, therapy, companionship, therapeutic benefits, or to promote general emotional well-being are not service animals.
 To be considered a service animal, the animal must be trained to perform tasks directly related to the person's disability.